 But, in case you have a different backup of your transaction log that was taken later and this one does not have a minimally logged operation, then you can use this log file in order to do your point in time recovery, but the time you are going to reference has to be in this second log file, as the transaction log gets truncated after each backup.

-How to do a point in time restore
+How to do a point-in-time restore

 In this next part, we will be going over the options available in SSMS (SQL Server Management Studio) in order to do our point-in-time restore operation.